axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Migrate 10.0 To 10.0.12
 -----------------------

-Portal is no longer supports the override process approach for some subprocesses.
+Portal no longer supports the override process approach for some subprocesses.
 To migrate your override subprocesses, please follow the steps below.

 #. :ref:`Customize Menu Items <customization-menu-customization>`